 Squad Size.
 The home team may dress 35 eligible student-athletes in uniform, but only 27 student-athletes shall be allowed to participate in a series.
 The participating squad for the series must be declared prior to the first series game and shall not be changed during the course of the series.
-The visiting team is limited to a travel squad size of 27 eligible student-athletes and may only dress 27 eligible student-athletes in uniform.
-No other student-athletes in uniform will be allowed on the playing field within two hours prior to the start of the game.
-Further, the number of coaches dressed out on the playing field and/or in the dugout area must conform to NCAA regulations.
-Coaches shall exchange eligibility rosters before the start of a series.
-There may be no additions to the list once the rosters have been exchanged.
-The umpire crew chief will receive a copy of each team's list.
+A visiting team is limited to a travel squad size of 27 traveleligible student-athletes, except during the final Conference series of the regular season when 35 travel-eligible student-athletes may travel and dress.
+A student-athlete who has suffered a season ending injury and will no longer participate may travel without counting towards the visiting team's limit.
+Only 27 may participate in the final Conference series of the regular season.
+The 27 participating student-athletes for both the home and visiting team must be declared prior to the first game of a Conference series and may not be changed during the course of the series.
+[Revised: 10/4/18, 7/10/20]